mads-mikkel/edu/docs/homestead/homestead.md

 1. There is a table with the livestock data displayed, that also allows the user to add, edit and delete rows.
 2. A seperate page for each operation: displaying a list, adding, editing and deleting livestock.

+### Exercise 7.1: Find resources and implement the frontend
 Your task is to go online and find resources for each way, and decide on one to implement.
 You can use the learning resources below, if you want to.
 There is more javascript involved in the first way and it can be quite tricky.
 The second way is simpler, but involves navigation between pages.

 #### Learning resources